samwiston/secrethitlerlocal/README.md

 # Secret Hitler Local

-A Jackbox inspired program for playing secret hitler
+A Jackbox inspired program for playing Secret Hitler

 ## Goals
 * Use an electron app to host a server for playing secret hitler